 This is despite the fact that the U.S. Department of Health and Human Services estimates that someone turning 65 has a nearly 70 percent chance of needing some kind of long-term care services in their remaining years.

 And long-term care is expensive.
-The average national cost for a semi-private room in a nursing home is more than $7,500 a month, according to the Genworth Financial Cost of Care Survey 2019.
+The national median cost for a semi-private room in a nursing home is nearly $8,000 a month, according to the 2021 Genworth Financial Cost of Care Survey.
 That’s more than $90,000 a year.
 Even a sizable retirement nest egg will vanish under the weight of those kinds of costs.

 According to the American Association for Long-Term Care insurance, the average cost for long-term care insurance for a couple who are both 60 years old is $3,400 a year.
 The association says 30 percent of people between the ages of 60 and 69 who apply for this insurance are declined coverage.

-In 2018, approximately 350,000 Americans purchased some type of long-term care insurance.
-The majority of these policies are linked to other products, such as annuity long-term care riders.
+Approximately 7.5 million Americans had some type of long-term care insurance in 2020.
+Many of these policies are linked to other products, such as annuity long-term care riders.

 Annuities and Medicaid Requirements for Long-Term Care Coverage